randonneesdatatrek/Team_22/README.md

 ## A little bit about us:

-🔭 We are currently working on a [Données QUALO annuelles](https://www.donneesquebec.ca/recherche/dataset/vmtl-rsma-qualite-de-l-eau-en-rive-qualo) (données du programme QUALO, qualité de l’eau en rive du Réseau de suivi du milieu aquatique).
+🔭 We are currently working on the dataset [Données QUALO annuelles](https://www.donneesquebec.ca/recherche/dataset/vmtl-rsma-qualite-de-l-eau-en-rive-qualo) (données du programme QUALO, qualité de l’eau en rive du Réseau de suivi du milieu aquatique).
 We are building a prediction model of water quality based on past data to check if the water conditions of rivers surrounding Montreal are suitable for summer activities such as kayaking, paddling, etc.

 🌱 I’m currently learning...
 * Aira: Both Python and R.